 Workers’ compensation laws in California exist to protect the employee rights of workers injured on the job and to protect employers from personal injury cases for dangerous work environments, so long as the employer carries workers’ compensation insurance in accordance with California workers’ compensation laws.
 The state workers’ compensation laws in California established the right for a worker to gain financial benefits needed to pay for bills and other living expenses while recovering from a work injury.

-The Law Offices of Kesluk, Silverstein & Jacob is an employee rights law firm known for working tirelessly to help employees hurt on the job.
+The Kesluk, Silverstein, Jacob & Morrison, P.C. is an employee rights law firm known for working tirelessly to help employees hurt on the job.
 Workers’ compensation insurance benefits for injured workers are among California’s essential workplace rights.
 If you need assistance putting together a workers’ compensation claim, appealing a workers’ compensation claim denial or filing a claim for disability benefits, an experienced Los Angeles workers’ compensation lawyer at our firm may be able to help you.

 Benefits for Injured Workers under California Workers’ Compensation Laws